signemik/SocailGraphsAnimateMovies/README.md

   <img src="Images/ProductionAvgScore.PNG" style="width:75%">
   </p>
   <!--<h2>Plots</h2>-->
 It is clearly seen that Pixar has the best average user score, but overall the user score for the production studios is almost the same.
-All of them has good movies and bad movies. <!--but what are the best movies and the worst movies?
-This we will find below.
-MÅSKE TILFØJE ET LINK TIL SENTIMENT-->
+All of them has good movies and bad movies that balanced that user score.